jtart/uni/README.md

 #### Data Fetching

-uni provides a very familiar `getInitialData` for data fetching, which is defined in the route configuration.
+uni provides a very familiar `getInitialData` for data fetching (influenced by `getInitialProps` in [next.js](https://github.com/zeit/next.js), which is defined in the route configuration.

 This provides a clear seperation of concerns and agnosticism between route configuration/data fetching and components.
 Your React components are just React components, and you can swap components on routes as much as you please.